199ocero/Cosmic/README.md

 # COSMIC
-Open source personal blog using Laravel and filament php.
+A content management system built with Laravel and Filament PHP, available as open source software.